danny0838/PyWebScrapBook/webscrapbook/resources/mimetypes.md

 1. the default mappings of the native Python code
 2. the system-wide registry
+3. the internal mappings of WebScrapBook
-3. the user config file for WebScrapBook
+4. the user config file for WebScrapBook
-4. the internal mappings of WebScrapBook

 For conflicting definitions, a conversion of file extension to MIME type is handled in a last-win manner, while a conversion of MIME type to file extension(s) is handled in a first-win manner.

+As an exception, the internal mappings of WebScrapBook overwrites any conflicting mappings of the prior ones, to fix known mapping issues in native Python and platforms.

 ## System registry